adam-paul/compendia/_posts/2022-02-03-a-new-domain.md

 So, I've got 2 weeks or so to build out the prototype, a domain name secured, and now pretty much a blank slate.
 I'll have to start doing the heavy lifting pretty quick here:

-* Actually building a website, linking it to whatever engines or databases you can cobble together and then publishing it to your domain.
+* Actually building a website, linking it to whatever engines or databases I can cobble together and then publishing it to the domain.
 * Learning (or perhaps re-learning) a bunch of statistics and data visualization techniques.
 * Diving into sports statistics and data more seriously.